 Oh My Posh is a custom prompt engine for any shell that has the ability to adjust the prompt string with a function or variable.

 Oh My Posh 3 is the offspring of Oh My Posh, a prompt theme engine for PowerShell.
-Oh My Posh started out by being inspired from tools like oh my zsh when nothing was available specifically for PowerShell.
+Oh My Posh started out by being inspired by tools like Oh my ZSH when nothing was available specifically for PowerShell.

 Over the years, I switched operating system/main shell quite a lot, even on Windows via the WSL.
 This made it so that my prompt wasn't portable enough, I wanted the same visual/functional experience regardless of the shell I was working in.
 Hello world Oh My Posh 3!

 Traditionally, prompt tools work with custom scripts per theme (just like Oh My Posh did) or a lot of CLI configuration switches to define what it looks like.
 With Oh My Posh, I wanted to start from a single configuration file that could easily be shared anywhere, removing the need to really grasp what goes on underneath.